tinkercademy/swift-slides/codingclub/b/list.md

 ## Adding more items to the List

 - If we run the app now, we can see that the list is scrollable.
-- Lets add the Credits button to the top corner of the screen.
+- Let’s add the Credits button to the top corner of the screen.
 To add a button to the top corner, we can use the `toolbar` modifier.
 - We can render the using `sheet` as we did before.

 ```swift[10-19]